James Blake (musician): 2021–2023: Friends That Break Your Heart and Playing Robots Into Heaven

 Blake released his fifth album, Friends That Break Your Heart, on 8 October 2021, following a delay due to the COVID-19 pandemic.
 A mostly stylistically traditional release, the record was followed-up by an ambient album titled Wind Down on 18 March 2022, created with German artificial intelligence media company Endel to help listeners fall asleep.
 The following year saw Blake collaborate with several hip hop artists, such as Kanye West, Flatbush Zombies, JID and Don Toliver.
 Blake released his sixth album, Playing Robots Into Heaven, on 8 September 2023.
 The album features electronic, dance, and experimental music and was seen by critics as a return to his musical roots.
 The lead single, "Big Hammer", was released on 28 June 2023.
 A heist-themed music video was directed by Oscar Hudson and follows around three robbers in white tracksuits.

-2024–present: CMYK Group
+2024–Present: CMYK Group and Trying Times

-Blake left Polydor Records and formed CMYK Group, a production house and record label, in 2024.
-He released the music video and single "Thrown Around" in May 2024.
-The following month, Blake released the "CMYK 002" extended play and Bad Cameo, a collaborative album with Lil Yachty.
+In 2024, Blake left Polydor Records and formed his own production house and record label, as part of his brand CMYK Group.
+In May 2024, he released his first single as an independent artist, "Thrown Around".
+The following month, Blake released the EP "CMYK 002" and Bad Cameo, a collaborative album with Lil Yachty.
+Blake contributed "Séance", a track created with Ludwig Göransson, to the Sinners (2025) film soundtrack after Göransson (the film's composer) approached him and offered to collaborate..
+He worked with Göransson again, in 2026, providing vocals for "When I'm Home", the end credits song for Christopher Nolan's feature film The Odyssey, along with rapper Travis Scott.

+On 23 January 2026, Blake released the song "Death of Love" as the first single from his seventh studio album Trying Times, which was released on 13 March through independent label Good Boy Records.

+In July 2026, Blake performed an intimate concert session filmed at Apple Music Studios in Los Angeles.
+He utilized a very specialized venue where his stated goal was to bring the audience into the music so that they felt like they were part of the studio process.
+The performance featured fresh interpretations of “Make Something Up,” “I’ll Come Too,” “I Had a Dream She Took My Hand,” Frank Ocean’s “Godspeed,” “Are You in Love?” and “Feel It Again.”